springboard5678x/Dynamic-Text-Analysis-System/README.md

 # 📌 Sentiment Analysis Project

 ## 📘 Project Overview
-This project performs sentiment analysis on text data using deep learning models (LSTM/GRU).
+This project performs sentiment analysis on text data using  NLP-machine learning based model.
 The model classifies text into **positive**, **negative**, or **neutral** sentiments.
 The goal is to provide meaningful insights from textual data.